skip to main content

 Post-Graduate Certificate in Psychiatric Mental Health Nurse Practitioner

-Psychiatric mental health nurse practitioners (PMHNP) are advanced practice registered nurses (APRNs) certified to assess, diagnose and treat individuals and families with psychiatric disorders using their full scope of therapeutic skills, including the prescription of medication and administration of psychotherapy.
+Psychiatric mental health nurse practitioners (PMHNPs) are advanced practice registered nurses (APRNs) certified to assess, diagnose and treat individuals and families with psychiatric disorders using their full scope of therapeutic skills, including the prescription of medication and administration of psychotherapy.

 This post-graduate certificate provides graduate-prepared nurses with the knowledge and skills to seek certification as a PMHNP.
 It is available to those holding a previous graduate degree in nursing and an active, unencumbered RN license in the state of Texas.